yannicklevederpvtl/genai-chat-tpcf/README.md

 ## Building for Production

-To build the application for production:
+To build the application frontend for production or before CF push:

 ```bash
 npm run build